Patient StoriesPrenatal care close to home helps mom prepare for baby No. 2October 20, 2017

 A menstrual cup can be worn up to 12 hours before it should be removed, cleaned and reinserted.
 Typically, tampons or pads should be changed every four to six hours.
 The cup allows for more time before changes, especially on light days.
 Also, it prevents the need to carry extra pads or tampons, which many women find burdensome and even embarrassing.
 The menstrual cup can even be inserted around the time of an expected period, to avoid first day leakage.

 Although tampons and pads are not required by the FDA to list ingredients on packaging, many women are concerned about reports of tampons containing bleached cotton, rayon/viscose fibers and dioxin.
 Although rare, toxic shock syndrome has long been associated with tampons.
 The menstrual cup is made of flexible hypoallergenic silicone, alleviating concerns that fibers or chemicals are left behind in the vagina.
 Most menstrual cup companies report a suction seal that is formed between the vagina and the cup, claiming a decrease in risk of bacteria, although this statement has not been scientifically proven.

 People often attribute disposable diapers for causing landfills to become full, but tampons and pads accumulate in landfills, too.
 A Huffington Post article estimates 9,120 tampons are used over a woman’s lifetime.
 The menstrual cup is reusable and significantly reduces the impact on the environment.

 No age restrictions

-Females of any age can use a cup, even before a woman has had a child.
+A women of any age can use a cup, whether or not she has had a child.
 Most cups come in different sizes, with sizing charts on the manufacturer’s website.